openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 static deleteProp(key: string): void

-Performs the reverse operation of **PersistProp**.
+Performs the reverse operation of **persistProp**.
 Specifically, this API deletes the attribute corresponding to the specified key from PersistentStorage.
 Subsequent AppStorage operations do not affect data in PersistentStorage.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full